DC/DC Conversion Topologies and Techniques

 27-07-2021 | By Mark Patrick

 Power conversion is an essential function in many applications, from infotainment systems to battery-powered IIoT sensors.
+Several basic switching mode topologies are commonly used for DC/DC and AC/DC power conversion.

-This article investigates the basic concepts of power conversion and showcases the popular topologies used for discrete and module-based designs.
+The specific type used depends on the voltage levels required and the amount of power needed.
+This article investigates the basic concepts of power conversion and showcases the popular DC DC converter topologies used for discrete and module-based designs.
+The article also covers the critical aspects of isolation and voltage regulation.

-AC/DC & DC/DC Power Conversion Is Everywhere
+AC/DC & DC/DC Converter Topologies and Power Conversion Is Everywhere

 Conversion functions are in most of the technology that we use today.
+Take smartphones, for example.

+It most likely contains a lithium battery, which has a nominal 3.7 V output voltage.
+The phone's many ICs and associated functions may operate at different voltage levels, the most popular being 1.8 V, 3.3 V or 5.0.
 Power conversion functions take the 3.7 V and convert it to the appropriate voltage level, whether above or below the battery's nominal output voltage.

+Another similar example is the humble USB power bank sold in their millions to help us recharge our tech on the go.
 Again, it will use a single lithium pouch cell providing 3.7 V, and a DC/DC converter will increase the output to supply the standard USB 5 V output.

-Smart speakers, television, laptops, and domestic appliances all need to convert the supply voltage to a level the internal circuitry uses.
+Smart speakers, televisions, laptops, and domestic appliances all need to convert the supply voltage to a level the internal circuitry uses.
+AC/DC and DC/DC conversion methods include two distinctly different techniques; linear or switching.

 The linear method was widely used in the past for mains-powered equipment but suffered from the need for bulky components such as a large transformer and smoothing capacitors.
+Linear regulators get used in some specialist DC/DC conversion tasks, but most applications today employ a switching regulator approach.

+A switching-based DC DC converter topology relies on storing energy in an inductor or capacitor.
 Unlike a linear approach, a switching regulator can provide an output voltage greater than or less than the input voltage.

 Figure 1 highlights the basic concept of a switching mode DC/DC converter.